About Velo Bike Shop

 Over the last fifty years we have sold thousands of bicycles to three generations of Seattleites and employed hundreds of people, many of whom worked and made their way through college at the University of Washington, Seattle Pacific University and Seattle University.

-As with ride through the next fifty years, we know Seattle will continue to change but our mission will remain the same: serving the cyclists in our community for generations to come.
+As we ride through the next fifty years, Seattle will continue to change but our mission will remain the same: to provide the best possible service to cyclists in our community for generations to come.